 57. Printed on the cover of the ICE folder was the name “David Tovar-Najera.”

 58. David and Anna had never known or even heard of a person named David Tovar-Najera before this encounter. [*1]

-The second lawsuit Epley appeared in that year was filed by the American Civil Liberties Union (ACLU) on behalf of fifteen plaintiffs, including American citizens, who lived at the Claremont Apartments in South Nashville.
-They were illegally detained by Epley and other officers when they raided the complex without a warrant on October 20, 2010, leading to the arrest of twenty people.
+The second lawsuit Epley appeared in that year was filed by the American Civil Liberties Union (ACLU) on behalf of fifteen plaintiffs, both documented and undocumented, who lived at the Claremont Apartments in South Nashville.
+They were illegally detained by Epley and other officers when ICE raided the complex without a warrant on October 20, 2010, leading to the arrest of twenty people.
 Lindsay Kee of the ACLU of Tennessee described the scene:

 Immigration and Customs Enforcement (ICE) agents began hitting objects against the bedroom windows, trying to break in.
 Without a search warrant and without consent, the ICE agents eventually knocked in the front door and shattered a window, shouting racial slurs and storming into the bedrooms, holding guns to some people’s heads.
 When asked if they had a warrant, one agent reportedly said, “We don’t need a warrant, we’re ICE,” and, gesturing to his genitals, “the warrant is coming out of my balls.” [*2]

 The lawsuit alleged that Epley and the other ICE officers at the Clairmont Apartments physically and verbally abused the plaintiffs, including pointing guns at the heads of two men, Jesus Villalobos and Javier Deras.
 The city and federal government settled the lawsuit for $310,000.

 Whether Epley or the other agents cited in these lawsuits were punished by Immigration and Customs Enforcement is unknown.